abw/badger-database-js/manual/table_class.md

-If you don't have any other table configuration options that you want to specify then you can use a shortcut and point the `users` tables directly at your class.
+If you don't have any other table configuration options that you want to specify then you can use a shortcut and point the `users` table directly at your class.

 ```js
 const db = await connect({